typelevel/Laika/docs/using-laika/output.md

 The above will yield the same result as the previous example.

-Finally, if you are using the sbt plugin you can use the `laika:prettyPrint` task.
+Finally, if you are using the sbt plugin you can use the `laikaPrettyPrint` task.